-Applications for 2021 Orientation Leaders are now open!
+Applications for the 2021 Orientation Leader position are closed.

 All students who complete an application to be an Orientation Leader and meet all requirements will be required to participate in an individual interview.
 During your individual interview, you will meet either virtually or in person with members of the Orientation professional staff, who will ask questions about your related skills and experience and interest in the OL position.